The Last Supper of the Lord

 Message of St. Barnabas the Apostle

 “I would like to add my experience to what has been said.
-I did not participate in the Last Supper, nor did St. Paul with whom I worked for a long time.
-Nevertheless, at the Eucharistic celebrations of our first Christian communities our faith and that of the people made the Sacrifice of Christ actual.
-We had the same feelings that the Apostles had had at the Last Supper: the anguish caused by human betrayal; the suffering of Jesus on the Cross; the power of the Resurrection.
+I did not participate in the Last Supper, nor did St. Paul, with whom I collaborated for a long time.
+Nevertheless, at the Eucharistic celebrations of our first Christian communities, our faith and that of the people made the Sacrifice of Christ real and present.
+We had the same feelings as the Apostles had at the Last Supper: the anguish caused by the human betrayal; Jesus’ suffering on the Cross; the power of the Resurrection.
 This must also take place within you.
-You, too, have the possibility to feel, in every celebration, the power of the first celebration of Christ at the Last Supper.
+You, too, can feel, in every celebration, the power of the first celebration of Christ at the Last Supper.

-The Church of Jesus Christ of the Universe should perpetuate that power, and not repeat a rite.
-It should make the living presence of Christ felt, for it is Him who acts in each Holy Mass, renewing the immense miracle of the transformation of bread and wine into His Body and Blood.
+The Church of Jesus Christ of the Universe should perpetuate this power and not merely repeat a rite.
+It should make Christ’s living presence felt, for it is He who acts in each Holy Mass, renewing the immense miracle of the transformation of the bread and wine into His Body and Blood.

 This is the task of the Church, beyond all charity work.
-The foundation of all action of the Church consists in making the great miracle of the Transubstantiation actual in every Holy Mass.[4]
-This powerful miracle nourishes not only the Earth but also the whole Universe, for not a single drop of Christ’s Blood shed on your altars is lost.
+The foundation of all actions of the Church consists in making the great miracle of the Transubstantiation authentic and real in every Holy Mass.[5]
+This powerful miracle nourishes not only the Earth but also the whole Universe, for not a single drop of Christ’s Blood, shed on your altars, is lost.

-In every Holy Mass, feel the suffering of Christ on the Cross, which renews itself in every celebration, and the betrayal, which was not only that of Judas Iscariot but of a large part of humanity.
+In every Holy Mass, feel the suffering of Christ on the Cross, which renews itself in every celebration, and feel the betrayal, not only Jesus’ betrayal by Judas Iscariot but also by a large part of humanity.
 However, do not allow the suffering of the Cross to be greater than the joy of the Resurrection.
-The Sacrifice of the Cross completes itself with the power of the Resurrection, otherwise it remains pathological suffering.
+The Sacrifice of the Cross completes itself with the power of the Resurrection, otherwise, it remains only suffering.

-Also, remember that Mary Most Holy is the example and the instrument for the Church because no human being has ever participated, nor will ever participate, like Her in the Sacrifice of the Son of God.
-The Holy Mother can communicate to you the true participation in the Eucharistic Sacrifice.
-By learning from Her and with Her, you will also participate in the Sacrifice and the Resurrection of Christ.
+Moreover, remember that Mary Most Holy is both an example and instrument for the Church because no human being has ever participated, nor will anyone ever participate like Her in the Sacrifice of the Son of God.
+With Her omnipotence, The Holy Mother can communicate to you the true participation in the Eucharistic Sacrifice.
+By learning from Her and with Her, you will also take part in the Sacrifice and the Resurrection of Christ.

 I bless you in the name of the Father, and of the Son, and of the Holy Spirit.”